Crystal Lake (TV series): Initial plans

-Development
+Development under Fuller

-In October 2022, a Friday the 13th prequel series titled, Crystal Lake, was announced to be in development by A24 with Bryan Fuller as showrunner.
+In October 2022, a Friday the 13th prequel series titled Crystal Lake was announced to be in development by A24 with Bryan Fuller as showrunner.
 It was to be executive produced by Fuller, Victor Miller, Marc Toberoff and Rob Barsamian.
 The following month, Fuller revealed to Fangoria that they had complete creative freedom of the franchise under the streaming rights.
 He further explained, "As a streaming series, we have the rights to do everything underneath the Friday the 13th umbrella.
 The movie rights are a completely different thing.
 They are tied up at New Line and are super, super messy and probably won't be untangled anytime soon, but as far as us chickens in the television industry, uh, roost, we have access to anything and everything that Friday the 13th has done up until this point."
 One episode written by Fuller was described as an "an hour-long chase" on a frozen Crystal Lake.

-Writing for the series was slated to begin in late January 2023, with Kevin Williamson set to write an episode for season one.
+Writing for the series was slated to begin in late January 2023, with Kevin Williamson set to write an episode for the first season.
+It was reported that Adrienne King had been cast in a recurring undisclosed role.
+She previously portrayed Alice Hardy in the 1980 original film and the 1981 sequel.
 Production was halted in May 2023 due to the 2023 Writers Guild of America strike.
 In May 2024, it was revealed that Fuller had been fired from the series after A24 elected to take the series in a different direction.
-Williamson also departed from the project.
+Williamson also departed the project.
 At one point in production, Charlize Theron was considered as the role of Jason's mother, Pamela Voorhees.
 Filming was set to begin in August 2024, with a production budget of $10 million per episode for an eight episode season.
 Vincenzo Natali and Kimberly Peirce were set to direct episodes.

+Production under Kane

 Nick Antosca was in talks to join as showrunner.
 In August 2024, it was announced that Brad Caleb Kane would serve as the series' new showrunner.
 Michael Lennox directed the first through third episodes, Celine Held and Logan George directed the fourth through sixth, and Quyen Tran helmed the seventh and eighth.

-Casting

-In January 2023, it was reported that Adrienne King was cast in a recurring undisclosed role.
-She previously portrayed Alice Hardy in the 1980 original film.
 In March 2025, Linda Cardellini was cast as Pamela Voorhees.

-In May, a casting call was posted for background campers and counselors in New Jersey.
-Later that month, William Catlett was cast as Levon Brooks.
+In April 2025, Kane posted an image of an episode's production script and said that the series' production offices had opened, and by May, interior sets were under construction.
+William Catlett was cast as Levon Brooks.
 In June 2025, Devin Kessler, Cameron Scoggins, and Gwendolyn Sundstrom were added to the main cast.
 Callum Vinson plays a young Jason Voorhees, Pamela's son, in a recurring guest role.